microsoftgraph/group-membership-management/README.md

 9. Locate the `repositories` information at the top.
 It should look like this:
     resources:
       repositories:
       - repository: group-membership-management
         type: git
-        name: external-gmm/STW-Sol-GrpMM-public
+        name: <ADO-PROJECT>/<ADO-GMM-PUBLIC-REPOSITORY>
-        ref: refs/tags/<tag>
+        ref: refs/tags/<TAG>

-10. Change <tag> to the latest tag. the latest Git tag for a repository can be found on the main overview page on GitHub.Specifically, the latest tag is shown next to the total number of branches at the top of the page, above the list of project files and folders.
+10. Replace `<ADO-PROJECT>/<ADO-GMM-PUBLIC-REPOSITORY>` with your project name and your `Public` repository name.
+Change `<TAG>` to the latest tag.
+The latest Git tag for a repository can be found on the main overview page on GitHub.
+Specifically, the latest tag is shown next to the total number of branches at the top of the page, above the list of project files and folders.

 11. Save your changes.